This story was originally published in the Underrated issue (Fifty Grande #2), available for purchase here.

 Kearney is the founder of #BlackFoodFridays, which he started in April 2020 to help Charleston’s Black-owned restaurants get through COVID-19.
 The idea was simple: ask people to order from Black eateries on Fridays and post about it using the hashtag.
 It’s the type of mission that has renewed meaning in Charleston these days.

-For years, Charleston’s Black community has argued that the thriving local tourism industry — the one that evokes images of hanging oaks, centuries-old mansions and cobblestone streets — has told only part of the city’s story, at the expense of its African American history.
+For years, the local Black community has argued that the thriving Charleston tourism industry — the one that evokes images of hanging oaks, centuries-old mansions and cobblestone streets — has told only part of the city’s story, at the expense of its African American history.
 In the past few years, Charlestonians have begun confronting long-held insensitivities (at best) and modern racism (at worst), in part, by promoting businesses that authentically depict the area’s Black history.
 Black Lives Matter added momentum to the feelings and forced a new look at Charleston’s food, restaurants and attractions.

 A majority of the discussions surrounding the honest portrayal of the city’s history involve the Gullah Geechee community, descendants of slaves who lived and still live in the Low Country of the Atlantic coast, between North Carolina and northern Florida.
 The population’s dishes are a claim to their provenance: The cuisine is heavy on rice, seafood, peanuts, fresh vegetables (okra, yam, tomatoes) and fruits (watermelon, mostly).
 When asked about the relative scarcity of meat in Gullah Geechee recipes, Kearney points to the direct correlation between African Americans’ former social status and the foods they had access to.
 “Not a lot of slaves had pigs,” he explains.
 “But they could always go fishing and crabbing and shrimping.”